VPNL/TemporalChannels/README.md

 Example of creating predictors using a ModelTS object (`model`):

-    model_type = '2ch';                              % type of model to use
+    model_type = '2ch';                              % specify the type of model to use
     fit_exps = {'Exp1' 'Exp2'};                      % list of experiments for fitting
-    sessions = roi.sessions;                         % list of sessions to model
-    model = ModelTS(model_type, fit_exps, sessions); % setup ModelTS object
+    sessions = roi.sessions;                         % list of sessions to model (see below) model = ModelTS(model_type, fit_exps, sessions); % setup ModelTS object
     model = code_stim(model);                        % code the timing of stimuli
     model = pred_runs(model);                        % generate run predictors